 The seasonal deaths and mutilations have become predictable.
 During the December season 43 boys died in abominable conditions, and 35 (!) boys have died during this current season up to now (despite the 'death-free initiation plan').
 These deaths were totally avoidable.
-Why do we sustain a ritual that slaughters boys in the prime of their age and physically and mentally scars many others for life?
+Why do we sustain a ritual that slaughters boys in their prime and leaves many others physically and mentally scarred?

 The ritual was traditionally intended as educational institution to prepare boys for the responsibilities of manhood.
-Nowadays excessive emphasis is placed on the circumcision itself and on physical ordeal, with much of the educational aspect being diminished.
+Nowadays excessive emphasis is placed on the circumcision and physical ordeal, with much of the educational aspect being diminished.

 Dietrich Bonhoeffer wrote that the test of the morality of a society is what it does for its children.
 Or in the words of Nelson Mandela: "there can be no keener revelation of a society's soul than the way in which it treats its children..."

 The incompetence and indifference of the traditional leaders is astounding.
 These self-proclaimed custodians of the ritual pinpoint minor problems seemingly outside their sphere of influence: such as illegal initiation schools, bogus traditional practitioners, and initiates with pre-existing medical conditions.
 They are quick to play the blame game and fail to address real issues or come up with substantial solutions.

-Their vigorous opposition to ‘modern’ or ‘western methods’ is remarkable seeing the catastrophic consequences of the crude traditional methods.
-More especially because certain traditional methods that were effective in safeguarding the health of initiates have been abandoned without evoking any resistance; such as frequent washing of instruments and hands, the use of leaves instead of plastic for the construction of the initiation school, and the use of animal skin as bandages.
+Their vigorous opposition to 'modern methods' is incomprehensible seeing the catastrophic consequences of the crude traditional methods.
+More especially because traditional methods that were effective in safeguarding the health of initiates have been abandoned without evoking any resistance: such as frequent washing of instruments and hands, use of grass instead of plastic for the construction of the hut, and the use of animal skin as bandages.
 Regrettably, many of the traditional cultural elements have also disappeared.